Monday 17 June 1940

 The 16,243 ton British Cunard Liner HMT Lancastria (16,243 tons) (Captain Sharp) at St Nazaire is carrying an unknown number of soldiers - someone hears the captain say 6,700 are aboard.
-At around 15:45, sustained Luftwaffe bomber raids finally break through.
+At around 15:45, sustained Luftwaffe bomber raids finally break past the defenses.
 Junkers JU 88 fast bombers strike the ship with three bombs, including one down the stack which blows a hole in the bottom, sinking the liner within 20 minutes.

 Roughly 4-5,000 British, French, Canadian and Belgian men (and some women) aboard perish - the exact number cannot be determined.
 There are 2,477 survivors.
 The men on the doomed ship sing "Roll Out the Barrel" as the Lancastria rolls over on them.
-The Luftwaffe reportedly strafes the oil-slicked water, hoping to set the entire scene on fire and incinerate everyone, but this is completely unproveable.
+The Luftwaffe reportedly strafes the oil-slicked water, hoping to set the entire scene on fire and incinerate everyone, but this is completely unprovable.

 The Lancastria sinking goes down as the worst British maritime tragedy of the war and, indeed, in history.
-It is the largest loss of life for the UK during the entire war, and includes both soldiers and civilians.
+It is the largest loss of life for the UK during the entire war and includes both soldiers and civilians.
 Churchill, reportedly weeping, issues what is known as a "D-Notice" on the Lancastria, which prevents any government official from communicating about it, even to the families of the deceased.